Sample Observed Effects: Enumeration, Randomization and Generalization: Related Work

+Non-parametric tests (like permutation tests) can often only be used with strict assumptions on sample completeness.
+The previous discussions suggested the need to permute (unobserved) effect backgrounds when estimating effects.
+According to our view, due to the frequent partial observability of samples, the challenge for estimation then becomes how to establish in-sample conditions indicating when backgrounds (1) have not changed, or, (2) that they have changed enough such that any association between treatment and backgrounds of two effect observations or units have nearly vanished.
+We suggested that a way to establish such conditions, when the number of unobserved factor is large, is to seek assurances of randomness from established theory, such as from Combinatorial Randomization theory ~\citep{Diaconis:1996vh,diaconis2023mathematics}.

-Our central motivation is not to model causal effects from black-box performance but to better understand the statistics of individual counterfactual observations (e.g., their EV, Confoundedness and sensitivity to Unobservables) - which, in turn, can be combined to form estimates with desired characteristics \cite{ribeiro2021millions}, understand when interventions are predictable, design and analyze new estimators, etc. As the central objective in ML research, it is natural to consider the generalization, or EV, of interventions.
-Vision and NLP approaches, for example, often train systems with masked subpopulations \cite{wolf-etal-2020-transformers} but little theoretical understanding seems to exist about the connection between sample combinatorial structures and generalizability.
-We see examples of the issue surface once and again in the causal effect estimation literature.
-Ribeiro et al. \cite{ribeiro2021millions} showed that lack of variation explains one of the most heated methodological debates in Economics.
-Grimmer et al. \cite{Grimmer:2020aa} mentions how the presence of 'Stan Lee' in the credits of all Marvel franchise movies, as factor when estimating effect on success, leads celebrated algorithms like the Decounfounder \cite{Wang:2019aa} to drastically overestimate the factor's effect.
-More than any particular algorithm, what seems missing is a sound way to quantify the EV of effect estimates and a better understanding of the issue altogether .
+Our main goal has been to formulate a \emph{quantifiable} model for the generalizability of effect observations across populations.
+A lack of understanding about the issue creates artificial issues that surface once and again in non-parametric experimental studies, observational causal estimation, and black-box variable importance attribution.
+For example, Ribeiro et al. ~\citep{F.-Ribeiro:2022tm} showed that lack of sample variation explains one of the most heated methodological debates in Economics.
+Grimmer et al. ~\citep{Grimmer:2020aa} mentions how the presence of 'Stan Lee' in the credits of all Marvel franchise movies, as factor when estimating effects on movie success, leads celebrated algorithms like the Deconfounder ~\citep{Wang:2019aa} to drastically overestimate the factor's effect.
+More than any particular algorithm, what seems missing is a sound way to quantify the EV of effect estimates, and a better understanding of the issue altogether.